HeyMaximus/JavaScript-Projects/README.md

 ## Projects practicing conditionals:
 ### Magic Eight Ball
-  I built a Magic Eight Ball using control flow in JavaScript.
+   A Magic Eight Ball using control flow in JavaScript that prints results to console.
 ### Race Day

 ## Projects practicing functions: